-Our average student-to-teacher ratio is 12:1.
+Our average student-to-teacher ratio is 12:1 in lower school and 15:1 in middle and upper school.
 Class sizes are small so that each student will receive individual attention and have abundant opportunities to participate and lead.

 Heritage was founded to provide a distinctly Christ-centered education, characterized by academic excellence and joyful discovery within a classical framework.